Azure/azure-sdk-for-net/README.md

     Developer Center</a>.</li>
 </ul>

-<p>First, include the classes you need (in this case we’ll include the StorageClient
+<p>First, include the classes you need (in this case we'll include the StorageClient
 and further demonstrate creating a table):<br/>
 <pre>using Microsoft.WindowsAzure;
 using Microsoft.WindowsAzure.StorageClient;</pre></p>